raku-community-modules/Net-LibIDN2/README.md

 DESCRIPTION
 ===========

-Net::LibIDN2 is a Perl 6 wrapper for the GNU LibIDN2 library.
+Net::LibIDN2 is a Raku wrapper for the GNU LibIDN2 library.

 Using this module requires a native LibIDN2 dependency.
 Here's how to install it for your OS: